thierry-martinez/override/README.md

 end
 ```

-The notation `import` overrides a module in the current module without
+The notation `module%import` overrides a module in the current module
-including the definitions that are not explicitely overriden.
+without including the definitions that are not explicitely overriden.
 In the following example, the type `loc` is defined at top-level as an
 alias for `Location.t`, but the type `'a loc` is not imported.